MOONARIJ UNVEILS NEW MOONJAR GLASS VASES | A TRIBUTE TO THE GLASSBLOWN SPHERE

 50674 Cologne

-About Gathering:
+About GATHERING:

-Founded in 2022 in the heart of Soho, London, Gathering is a contemporary art gallery, presenting a diverse exhibition programme of international emerging voices alongside established artists, including Emanuel de Carvalho, Tamara K.E., Soojin Kang, Ndayé Kouagou, Wynnie Mynerva and Tai Shani.
-In 2023, Gathering inaugurated GLASSHOUSE, an alternative strand of programming which fosters emergent creative practitioners alongside Gathering’s main exhibitions.
-In 2024, the gallery expanded to Sant Miquel de Balansat on the island of Ibiza, carrying the cutting-edge programming and artist-led ethos of Gathering to an international stage.
+Founded in 2022 in the heart of Soho, London, GATHERING is a contemporary art gallery, presenting a diverse exhibition programme of international emerging voices alongside established artists, including Emanuel de Carvalho, Tamara K.E., Soojin Kang, Ndayé Kouagou, Wynnie Mynerva and Tai Shani.
+In 2023, GATHERING inaugurated GLASSHOUSE, an alternative strand of programming which fosters emergent creative practitioners alongside GATHERING’s main exhibitions.
+In 2024, the gallery expanded to Sant Miquel de Balansat on the island of Ibiza, carrying the cutting-edge programming and artist-led ethos of GATHERING to an international stage.

-Gathering is a member of the Gallery Climate Coalition and works with The Anti-Slavery Collective and Embode.
+GATHERING is a member of the Gallery Climate Coalition and works with The Anti-Slavery Collective and Embode.

 Image credits: